microsoft/finops-toolkit/docs/governance-workbook/details.md

 ## 🪦 Service retirement

-The **Services retirement** tab shows Azure services that are being phased out so that you can mitigate affected resources
+The **Services retirement** tab shows Azure services that are being phased out in order to mitigate affected resources.

 <br>

 ## 🔢 Resource age

-The **Resource age** tab is giving you more information about the resource “Creation Date” and the “Last Change Date” in the selected Subscription to help you to identify old resources and perform sanitization.
+The **Resource age** tab shows information about the creation and last change dates for resources in the selected subscription to help you identify old resources and perform sanitization.

 <br>

 ## 🏷️ Tag explorer

-The **Tag explorer** tab help you to filter/sort your resources by Tag.
+The **Tag explorer** tab helps you to filter/sort your resources by tag.
 You can list and identify resources with or without a specified tag name and with or without a value.
 Each result can be filtered by resource type.

 You can also get general information on subscriptions and resource groups.